isomerpages/bca-buildsg/_ibuildsg-club/Pinnacle Competition/Competition Brief for Category B: IHL Track.md

 	</li>
 	<li><strong>Look to the Future</strong>
 		<ul>
-			<li>Why did you choose this building or space?
+			<li>Why did you choose this building?
 Why is this building important to you?</li>
 			<li>How might it inspire other developments?
 What can others learn from it?</li>
 			<li>How does it align with Singapore's green vision?</li>
 		</ul>